OpenAgentsInc/v2/docs/sidebar-refactor.md

 - Props: sharePath (optional)
 - Conditionally renders different icons based on sharePath

+### chat-history.tsx
+- Main component for managing chat history in the sidebar
+- Uses Convex for data fetching and mutations
+- Implements functions for adding, removing, and sharing chats
+- Renders NewChatButton and SidebarList components
+- Handles loading state with skeleton loaders
+- Sorts chats by creation date

 ## Thoughts on Condensing
-- SidebarItemButton and SidebarItemIcon can be integrated into the main ChatsPane component
+- SidebarItemButton, SidebarItemIcon, and chat-history can be integrated into the main ChatsPane component
+- Keep the core functionality of chat-history (data fetching, mutations, sorting) in the new ChatsPane
+- NewChatButton and SidebarList components can be directly incorporated into ChatsPane
 - Animation logic can be simplified or moved to a custom hook
-- Consider using more generic names like "ChatItemButton" and "ChatItemIcon" in the new component
+- Consider using more generic names for sub-components (e.g., "ChatItem" instead of "SidebarItem")
 - Tooltip functionality can be kept, but may need to be adjusted for the new component structure
+- Maintain the loading state handling with skeleton loaders in the new component